jrdorn/Bitsox/README.md

 ## Introduction

 Bitsox is an ecommerce platform that accepts crypto in exchange for socks.
+Source code for the server and REST API can be found here.

-I drew design inspiration from Uniswap, Aave, and Polygon.
+I drew design inspiration for this project from Uniswap, Aave, and Polygon.

 ## Status

-This project is currently under development.
-Future updates include sock NFTs, wallet authentication, and a decentralized frontend.
+Bitsox is currently under development.
+Future updates include sock NFTs, Redux store, wallet authentication, customer support form, devblog updates, and a decentralized frontend.

 ## Features

-- Purchase socks with cryptocurrencies
+- Single page application with nested routes
-- Read devblog updates
+- Responsive design for mobile and tablet
-- Form to contact customer support
+- Mock UI for proof of concept

 ## Technologies